grafana/agent/docs/sources/configuration/integrations/azure-exporter-config.md

               - nodepool
 ```

-As you can see all `azure_exporter` specific configuration settings have been moved to the `scrape_config`.
-This method supports all
-available configuration options except `azure_cloud_environment` which must be configured on the `azure_exporter`.
+In this example, all `azure_exporter`-specific configuration settings have been moved to the `scrape_config`.
+This method supports all available configuration options except `azure_cloud_environment`, which must be configured on the `azure_exporter`.
+For this method, if a field supports a singular value like `resource_graph_query_filter`, you
-just note that when using this methods fields which support a singular value, like `resource_graph_query_filter`
-must be put in to an array `resource_graph_query_filter: ["where location == 'westeurope'"]`
+must be put it into an array, for example, `resource_graph_query_filter: ["where location == 'westeurope'"]`.